doyu/motivation/README.md

 ---
 # My background
 I have been a Linux Kernel programmer for 20 years, porting Linux Kernel on several new CPUs and implementing low level/embedded drivers (e.g. IOMMU) in the upstream kernel.
-Those work are all about System Software architecture in traditional Computer Science (i.e. Operating System), using Assembler, C language and JTAG.
+Those work is all about implementing System Software architecture in traditional Computer Science (i.e. Operating System) scope, using tools like Assembler, C language and JTAG.
-Recently I got interested in a new concept of Machine Learning compiler (ML compiler) when I worked at Ericsson Research.
+Recently I've got interested in a new emerging concept of **Machine Learning compiler** (ML compiler) when I worked at Ericsson Research.
-Here's our published paper, [A TinyMLaaS Ecosystem for Machine Learning in IoT](https://ieeexplore.ieee.org/document/9427352)
+Here's our published paper, [A TinyMLaaS Ecosystem for Machine Learning in IoT](https://ieeexplore.ieee.org/document/9427352).

 Historically ML development was about building up models of new algorithms in Python.
 These models are running on powerful Cloud GPU in Python execution environment (e.g. Pytorch).
 The size of ML models has been getting bigger and bigger while ML use cases are expanding from central Cloud computing to Edge computing where computing resources are smaller and diversed.
 There's apparently needs to run ML inference efficiently on various hardware environments, including the very end of Edge computing.
 ML hardware accelerator at Edge computing needs its ML compiler to generate optimized executable binary for them.
 This trend is changing the traditional legacy Computer Science concept (e.g. Compiler) into a new era.
-For example, there are more needs for domain specific compilers.
+For example, there are more needs for domain specific compilers for various (tiny) ML use cases.
-There are 2 aspects of "ML concept" at compilation.
-They are supplemental.
+There are 2 aspects of "ML concept" at compilation although they are supplemental.

-* Compiling ML models to convert a computational graph at training into the optimized efficient format.
-[MLIR](https://mlir.llvm.org/) and [Apache TVM](https://tvm.apache.org/)
+* Compiling ML models to convert a computational graph at training into the optimized efficient format for inferencing [MLIR](https://mlir.llvm.org/) and [Apache TVM](https://tvm.apache.org/)
-* Using ML methods to optimize compile operation itself (e.g. Reinforcement Learning to find the best outcome).
+* Applying ML methods to optimize compilation process itself (e.g. Reinforcement Learning to find the best outcome).
 [Apache TVM](https://tvm.apache.org/) is doing [this](https://twitter.com/tqchenml/status/1597258641023066117/photo/1).

 Right now I'm not employed after Ericsson Reseach and I'm under Helsinki university incubation program, [NEXUS](https://www.helsinki.fi/en/networks/helsinki-incubators/incubators/nexus-deep-tech-ai-sustainability), considering to start own business based on our [TinyML](https://media-exp1.licdn.com/dms/image/C562DAQHNS5nstmvc0w/profile-treasury-image-shrink_800_800/0/1668676243196?e=1671184800&v=beta&t=edPqbDZHyqywmjBYBNiSCdCmsV6DRLN6iGf-CIkj-qk) solution.

 # My research interests
-I'd like to research further ML compiler area, applying ML algorithms (e.g. RL) to ML compilers, esp.
+I'd like to research further ML compiler area, applying ML algorithms (e.g. RL) to emerging ML compilers, esp.
 ML HW accelerators.
-This activity could be naturally extend to generatiion of HW design too.
-I was really entertained by "CS-E4890 - Deep Learning D, Lecture" and "ELEC-E8125 - Reinforcement learning D, Lecture".
+This activity could be naturally extend to including generatiion of HW design eventually.
+I was really entertained by taking both courses, "CS-E4890 - Deep Learning D, Lecture" and "ELEC-E8125 - Reinforcement learning D, Lecture", at Aalto university.

 # Benefit for the Robot Learning research group
-Right now I have no idea about the Robot Learning research group I'd like to learn what kind of synergy could be.
+Right now I have no idea about the Robot Learning research group.
+I'd like to learn what kind of synergy we could have.

 # Question